-Verify that your Windows 10 operating system is updated on your home PC: https://www.microsoft.com/en-us/windows/comprehensive-security
+Verify that your Windows 10 operating system is updated on your home PC using the following link: https://www.microsoft.com/en-us/windows/comprehensive-security.

-Open Windows Defender Windows Security Center on your PC: https://www.microsoft.com/en-us/windows/comprehensive-security
+Open Windows Defender Windows Security Center on your PC using the following line: https://www.microsoft.com/en-us/windows/comprehensive-security.

-It is recommended that Mac users install antivirus, such as Sophos Home Free for Mac.
+It is recommended that Mac users install antivirus, such as you can find at the following link: Sophos Home Free for Mac.
 There are many viruses designed for Macs, so they need antivirus.
 MacKeeper is fake antivirus, so do not install that one.